k-frederic/Fred-MS-Projet1/README.md

 - __Links and Files not uploading once the site deployed__
 - I went on slack and requested help to sort out the issue
+- The solution was to modify file paths from absolute to relative path